 A great place to start is by teaching them about compound interest, one of the most exciting concepts in investing!
 Show the young people in your life how just $1 invested today can grow and compound to a much larger amount over time, and that the more time it remains invested, the larger it grows.
-Use the rule of 72 — which means to divide 72 by the rate of return — to find out approximately how long it will take to double your money.
-For example, a 10% return will double your money every 7.2 years
+Use the rule of 72 to find out approximately how long it will take to double your money.
+Simply divide 72 by the rate of return.
+For example, a 10% return will double your money every 7.2 years.

-I believe financial literacy is a sorely-missing component in our education system.
-It’s so important that a young person understand how money works before setting out into the world!
+I believe financial literacy is a sorely missing component in our education system.
+It’s so important that a young person understands how money works before setting out into the world!
 That’s why, years ago, I joined the board of Junior Achievement, a non-profit financial literacy organization.
-In addition to supporting Junior Achievement, we are sponsoring a class through The Hayek Group, a Nevada-based organization named after Austrian economist Friedrich Hayek.
-The Hayek Group raises money to implement the Dave Ramsey’s Foundations in Personal Finance curriculum in Washoe County high schools, teaching teenagers how to make sound financial choices.
+In addition to supporting Junior Achievement, we have been a big sponsor through The Hayek Group, a Nevada-based organization named after Austrian economist Friedrich Hayek.
+The Hayek Group raises money to implement Dave Ramsey’s Foundations in Personal Finance curriculum here in Washoe County high schools, teaching teenagers how to make sound financial choices.

 It’s strange and scary that this knowledge from elders is often neither passed down to youth nor taught formally in school.
 If you feel the same, I highly encourage you to support either of these organizations through a monthly donation, and of course, to start passing the torch of knowledge to all the future adults in your life.